-(2) Conduct research on the problems of managing wildlife and its habitat if necessary to administer wildlife resources efficiently.
+(2) Conducting research on the problems of managing wildlife and its habitat when necessary to administer wildlife resources efficiently.
+This may include social science activities.

-(3) Obtain data to guide and direct the regulation of hunting.
+(3) Obtaining data to guide and direct the regulation of hunting.

-(4) Acquire real property suitable or capable of being made suitable for:
+(4) Acquiring real property suitable or capable of being made suitable for: